-With the cost of living increasing drastically over the past year, families need to shop smart and save where they can.
+With the cost of living ever increasing, families need to shop smart and save where they can.
 Here are some timely tips to help you juggle your family budget.

 I shop at my local Pak n Save for grocery items but try to get my fruit and vegetables and meat at local speciality stores.
 Not only are they cheaper, but they sometimes offer better quality.
 This sort of shopping can be time consuming however, and pointless if you offset your savings with increased petrol costs.
 Other ways to save on fresh fruit and vegetables include shopping at weekend produce markets, growing your own, and swapping crops with your neighbours, friends and family.
 Budget brands of groceries are generally pretty good these days – they are often made by the same manufacturers of more expensive branded products, the difference in cost being budget packaging and labelling, and less product advertising.
 Specials, bulk and multi-buys also save money.